Ramadan principles for everyday life

 A sense of unity and belonging within the community.
 Iftar is a celebratory communal event shared with families, friends and neighbours.

-Self-discipline, patience and gratitude.
+, patience and gratitude.

-Purifying hearts and minds from worldly distractions.
+Self-discipline - Purifying your heart and mind from worldly distractions.

 Self-reflection and forgiveness.